 1. Cost-Effectiveness

-Plus, a quality ERP system can often replace several dispersed tools for cheaper than their total cost.
+A quality cloud ERP system can often replace several dispersed tools for cheaper than their total cost.
 For instance, firms may be able to cut costs by eliminating subscriptions to disconnected accounting, inventory management, and CRM platforms.

 On-prem systems often have huge upfront costs for a perpetual license, integration support, and other startup expenses; cloud platforms with SaaS billing models spread costs out in a more even, predictable manner (and don’t require you to get as much buy-in on the rollout).